-The Master in European Economic Governance (MEEG) is designed to provide economists as well as other social scientists with in-depth knowledge of European institutions, concentrating on the way key institutions function, as well as related economic policies and regulatory aspects of the EU and EMU.
+The Master in European Economic Governance (MEEG) is designed to provide economists and other social scientists with in-depth knowledge of European institutions, concentrating on the way key institutions function, as well as of the related economic policies and regulatory aspects of the EU and the EMU.

-Almost all big and medium-sized firms operating within EMU member states entertain stable and continuous interactions with key European institutions.
-These interactions can be severely hindered by insufficient knowledge of the evolution of European governance and regulatory framework on the side of firms.
-On the flipside, European institutions often fail to factor in technical and country-specific instruments, causing them to inadequately assess the impact of their regulatory framework on the private sector.
-MEEG aims at training train full-fledged economists and experts in the field of European regulation and policy.
-Technical and analytical competencies acquired through the program are intended to form professionals with a comprehensive understanding of the European regulatory framework, who are adept at managing relations between national institutions, companies, and European institutions.
+Almost all the big and medium-sized firms operating in the EMU member states continuously interact with key European institutions.
+These interactions can be severely hindered if firms have insufficient knowledge of the evolution of European governance and the European regulatory framework .
+On the flipside, European institutions often fail to take into account the technical and country-specific instruments, causing them to inadequately assess the impact of their regulatory framework on the private sector.
+MEEG aims to produce full-fledged economists and experts in the field of European regulation and policy.
+Technical and analytical competencies acquired through the program are intended to form professionals with a comprehensive understanding of the European regulatory framework, professionals who are adept at managing relations between national institutions, companies, and European institutions.

 The LUISS School of European Political Economy will assist students with solid academic track records in finding internship opportunities at economic and financial institutions, both Italian and European.